 “Before Site Scan we had no pre-existing software specifically for planning flights or managing and processing drone imagery outputs.
 Now we have a consistent framework for managing all flights through our supply chain, processing images, creating high quality geospatially-enabled outputs and disseminating them to multiple stakeholders.
 As a cloud-based service, Site Scan also means we can work seamlessly with contractors, such as civil engineering contractor Galldris Services Ltd, who we’ve currently requested to carry out drone survey work.”Lily Wydra, GIS, Land and Property Manager at Argent Related

-“Site Scan has enabled us to create a formalised and repeatable approach for generating digital drone outputs, irrespective of the survey provider, which is also proving to be more cost effective than commissioning one-off surveys,”
+“Site Scan has enabled us to create a formalized and repeatable approach for generating digital drone outputs, irrespective of the survey provider, which is also proving to be more cost-effective than commissioning one-off surveys,”

 Esri: The Google of Inland Empire